 8. Blind Welfare Council, Dahod

+This organization works in the most backward part of the Dahod-Panchmahal Districts of Gujarat state.
+The people in this area are poor, illiterate and belong to tribal casts (Adivasis).
 In this area, the disability rate is relatively high because of the lack of nutritious food, awareness, and illiteracy of these tribal people.
-There were only no agencies in this area working field of disability.
+There were no agencies in this area working in the field of disability.
 In this time and situation, in August 2000, the Trust named BLIND WELFARE COUNCIL was established.
 In this Trust, there are 11 trustees.
 Eight out of them are with Visual Impairment.
-All trustees aimed to help the disabled, so they may not face difficulties in life and acquire a good status and position in Society.
+All trustees aimed to help people with disabilities so they may not face difficulties in life and acquire a good status and position in Society.
+Their mission is to strive and respond to the rights of disabled people through service delivery and advocacy efforts.

 Name | Blind Welfare Council |